travleev/numjuggler/docs/index.md

 ## About

-Numjuggler is a command line tool to perform specific tasks on the MCNP input files.
+Numjuggler is a Python-based command line tool to perform specific tasks on the MCNP input files.

-Originally, it was developed at [INR-KIT](https://www.inr.kit.edu) to rename cells, surfaces and materials in the MCNP input file.
+Originally, numjuggler was developed at [INR-KIT](https://www.inr.kit.edu) to rename cells, surfaces and materials in the MCNP input file.
 This task appeared often within the framework of ITER nuclear analyses, where different parts of the MCNP computational model were developed independently by different